Gibsland–Coleman High School: History

 The site of the Gibsland-Coleman Complex is the same location as Coleman College, an African American segregated secondary school and the first African American institution for higher learning in North Louisiana.
 In 1937, Coleman College closed due to the Great Depression and the campus was sold to the Bienville School District.

 It was re-opened as Gibsland Colored High School, a segregated African American public secondary school (and was later known as Coleman High School).
 John Sherman Campbell (1897–1976), a noted educator, wildlife manager, conservationist, served as the principal from 1935 to 1938.

 In 1970, the school was renamed Gibsland–Coleman High School, after full integration with the segregated all-white Gibsland High School.

 On February 7, 2014, a large marker was unveiled at the Gibsland–Coleman School Complex dedicated to Coleman College.

 Demographics

-The Gibsland–Coleman High School receives Title 1 funding.
+The Gibsland–Coleman High School receives Title I funding.
 In 2020–2021, the school had a 90% minority enrollment, and enrolled primary African American students.